AaronLasseigne/active_interaction/README.md

       end
     end

-You might have noticed that ActiveInteraction::Base quacks like ActiveRecord::Base.
+You may have noticed that ActiveInteraction::Base quacks like ActiveRecord::Base.
-It can use validations from your Rails application and check validation with `valid?`.
+It can use validations from your Rails application and check option validity with `valid?`.
 Any errors are added to `errors` which works exactly like an ActiveRecord model.